What's the Connection Between Breathing and Mobility?

 Pay attention to how breathing affects your range of motion.
 Many lifters find that proper breathing patterns immediately improve their squat depth, overhead position, and thoracic extension.

-Using Kenso to track these improvements helps you see the connection between consistent breath work and measurable progress in your mobility and lifts.
+Logging your sessions consistently in Kenso helps you connect steady breath work with measurable progress in your mobility and your lifts.

 How does respiratory dysfunction affect athletic performance?